jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/Ownership/task.md

 3. finally, the `Laptop` constructor would be called.

 The order of destruction is the opposite:
-1. first the derived class destructor `Laptop` would be called;
+1. first, the derived class destructor `Laptop` would be called;
-2. then the sub-objects destructors would be called:
+2. then the sub-objects' destructors would be called:
    * the `RandomAccessMemory` destructor;
    * the `Processor` destructor;
    * the `Motherboard` destructor;